HumanSignal/label-studio/docs/source/guide/security.md

 <div class="opensource-only">

-You can disabled data collection by setting the environment variable `COLLECT_ANALYTICS` to `False`.
+You can disable data collection by setting the environment variable `COLLECT_ANALYTICS` to `False`.

 </div>